-Regarding business locations, Geneva reached high scores in the most important international rankings.
-Among the most important advantages offered by Geneva as a business location is the attractive taxation system, the fact that it is an accessible location right in the heart of Europe, it provides various services for supporting businesses from several industries, a highly skilled and multilingual workforce, a business-friendly environment and great quality of life.
+Geneva ranks high among business locations in the world.
+Most notably, Geneva offers a very attractive tax regime.
+Furthermore, the country has an accessible location right in the heart of Europe, provides various services to support businesses from several industries, has a highly skilled and multilingual workforce, a business-friendly environment and great quality of life.

 Taxation in Geneva